siangi/CPHRT_FooFest/README.md

 This is my 2nd iteration of our 3rd semester exam project, with my improvments and bug-fixes.
 Personally, for my 2nd iteration, I had a focus on the UX, CX and a general visual lift.

-Link to live demo with my improvments: coming...
+Link to live demo with my improvments: https://ragnarockfestival.netlify.app/

 ---